Frequently asked questions around live sessions

 Yes, you can.
 In qualitative research, it is often a requirement that respondents first answer the question for themselves and then discuss their own and others' answers.
 To achieve this situation, most QandR modules have a so-called 'no-peer-influence' option that can be turned on in the editor.
 When this option is checked, the main screen will give an indication that people are answering, and how many, but the moderator will have to do a reveal before the answers appear on the main screen.
 You can view a clip of a video tutorial showing how to set no-peer influence from within the editor.

-The no-peer influence option is currently available for the Poll, the Wordcloud, the Grading and the Moodboard.
-You can activate it in the editor by checking the 'no third party influence' box.
+The no-peer influence option is currently available for the Poll, the Wordcloud, the Grading and the Moodboard, the Dilemma and the Quadrant.
+You can activate it in the editor by checking the 'no peer influence' box.

 Quite probably you clicked with your mouse on another program then your browser, and then your arrow-key are not active anymore, at least not for QandR.
 This happens for instance if you arrange something in your video conference program, like the way you see the video, and after that directly push the arrow key.
 At that moment the computer does not know that you want to move to the next slide in the browser, it think that you use the arrow key for something in the video conference program.